top of page

 Ode: A formal, often ceremonious lyric poem that addresses and often celebrates a person, place, thing, or idea

-Limerick: a form of verse, usually humorous and frequently rude, in five-line, predominantly anapestic trimeter with a strict rhyme scheme of AABBA, in which the first, second and fifth line rhyme, while the third and fourth lines are shorter and share a different rhyme
+Limerick: a form of verse, usually humorous and frequently rude, in five-line, predominantly anapestic trimeter with a strict rhyme scheme of AABBA, in which the first, second, and fifth lines rhyme, while the third and fourth lines are shorter and share a different rhyme

-Lyric: is a formal type of poetry which expresses personal emotions or feelings, typically spoken in the first person
+Lyric: is a formal type of poetry that expresses personal emotions or feelings, typically spoken in the first person

 Ballad: is a verse form consisting of three main stanzas and one concluding stanza called an envoi, each of which culminates in a repeated last line